rickrizzo/tnelat/README.md

 A web based application to rate/review peers
 Created for Web Systems
 ##Installation
-To install tnelat on your local machine, download [Composer](https://getcomposer.org/download/ title="Composer") locally into the directory where you have cloned tnelat.
-Once downlaoded, type the following command in the command line or terminal:

-`php composer.phar install`
+To install tnelat start by cloning or forking this repo onto your local apache server.
+You'll need Apache 2.2 or higher, MySQL installed on your machine, and PHP 5.
+Once cloned, you will need to make a `connector.php` file.
+Save this file in the components directory.
+The contents should look something like this:
+`<?php
+  $host = '<your-server-name>';
+  $user ='<your-mysql-username>';
+  $password = '<your-mysql-password>';
+?>`

 You're ready to go!
+Go to the index.php file and see the site.